jaspector

 The state residential permit page lists Trimble as a city where a state residential building permit is required for construction in the city limits.
 The state program applies to one- and two-family dwellings and townhouses where the local government has not been exempted or opted out.
 Trimble's public town pages did not expose a detailed local building permit code in the crawl.

+Not all construction work requires a permit in Trimble, TN.
 The following work is generally exempt: Detached garages, sheds, barns, and other detached structures not used for living purposes are not subject to the state residential building permit program; Manufactured or modular home installation does not require a state residential building permit for the home itself, although custom site work can still require a permit; Thin local public data.
 Trimble-specific exempt-work rules were not found in a public permit ordinance during this crawl.
+When in doubt, confirm with the local building department before starting work.